-Written by Ryan on Wednesday the 18th of January 2017.
+Written by Active Minds on Wednesday the 18th of January 2017.

 Airports can be hectic places at the best of times, they are loud, bright and often crowded.
 For a person living with dementia they can leave them feeling distressed and anxious.
 Add to this the long queues, security checks and delayed planes and you can understand why a person with dementia may want to avoid these places as much as possible.